Sprinkles and Sprouts

 • Add extra spice with more hot sauce or a sprinkle of red pepper flakes.

 • Add cheese!
 My family is divided on whether cheese belongs on a sloppy joe.
 So cheese is an optional extra for us.
-You can use sliced burger cheese, provolone, monetary jack, or sharp cheddar.
-Or go for a bit of spice with some pepper jack.
+You can used sliced burger cheese, provolone, monetary jack, or a sharp cheddar. or go for a bit of extra spice with some pepper jack.

 • Instead of the usual burger roll, serve this in a baked potato or over rice.